techidaily/site-win11-tips/source/_posts/accessing-windows-terminal-for-quake-environment.md

  The name Quake mode refers to the similar-looking terminal window you could open in the iD Software game, Quake.

- If you don't know what Quake is, why not check out some[classic PC FPS games?](https://www.makeuseof.com/tag/play-classic-shooters-on-modern-computer/) Great fun, even if you have a modern PC.
+ If you don't know what Quake is, why not check out some [classic PC FPS games?](https://www.makeuseof.com/tag/play-classic-shooters-on-modern-computer/) Great fun, even if you have a modern PC.

 ## How to Open Windows Terminal in Quake Mode